zzhangjii/learning-library/oci-library/GTC-Conf/H20ai-lab.md

 The key topics touched upon by both labs are:

-- To showcase Nvidia-Docker as a means of containerising ML workloads to leverage GPU (because normal docker cannot  _see_  the GPU).
+- To showcase Nvidia-Docker as a means of containerizing ML workloads to leverage GPU.
 - To show how quickly the GPU can process ML image recognition workloads.

 ## Pre-Requisites